Know Your Limits

 Set Boundaries

-The holidays can be a time of fun and also a time of obligation.
-Setting boundaries during the holidays to manage your mental health might look like opting out of invitations, cancelling plans that pack your schedule too tightly, even saying no to participating in some family events.
 Boundaries can also look like refusing to engage in uncomfortable conversations or family dynamics.
 Perhaps your family likes to comment on your diet or your body at gatherings, or maybe they engage in gossip or bickering.
-You can set boundaries in these situations by stating that you don’t want to talk about a certain subject, “I don’t want to talk about this right now,” or by leaving the room.
-You will enjoy the holiday much more if you are not feeling obligated or emotionally drained.
+You can set boundaries in these situations by stating that you don’t want to talk about a certain subject.
+“I don’t want to talk about this right now,” or leaving the room sends a message.

 - Know your effective grounding/calming strategies ahead of time – take a time out to practice calm breathing, use a crossword for mental distraction, go for a walk, bring a book to read, etc.